Program Goals and Eligibility:

 - think broadly beyond traditional definitions of the environment and have the ability to work across differences.

 Members of underrepresented socio-cultural or geographic groups, including: first generation college students, veterans, African American, American Indian/Alaska Native, Asian American, Hispanic/Latino, Native Hawaiian/Pacific Islander, or economically disadvantaged individuals are strongly encouraged to apply.

 - Be U.S. citizens, permanent residents, or DACA/DREAMers (Deferred Action for Childhood Arrivals).
 International students are ineligible.

-- Have completed at least one year of graduate study by the start of the fellowship program.
+- Have completed at least one year of graduate study by the start of the fellowship program and be currently enrolled in a masters or doctoral program.
 Students graduating from graduate and doctoral programs in 2018 are welcome to apply.

 - Have a record of superior academic achievement.